luapower/luapower-all/winapi.md

 require'winapi.windowclass'

 local win = winapi.Window{
-	w = 500,                --these are initial fields h = 300,
+	w = 500,                --all these are "initial fields" h = 300,
 	title = 'Lua rulez',
-	autoquit = true,
-	visible = false,        --this field is from BaseWindow }
+	autoquit = true,        --this is to quit app when the window is closed visible = false,        --this field is from BaseWindow }